aryasaatvik/GopherProfessorRatings/README.md

-# GopherRateMyProfessor
+# GopherProfessorRatings
-Adds Professor Ratings from Rate My Professor to UMN Schedule Builder
+Adds Professor Ratings to University of Minnesota Schedule Builder